Read This First

 Prompt 3: Create a dialogue between two political philosophers from history who have very different notions of the innate human disposition, and highlight the ensuing policy disagreements.

-The section turns on Setting.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Setting in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Setting, The Importance of Understanding Human Nature in Political Ideologies, and Examples of Political Structures or Policies That Did Not Adequately.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Setting, The Importance of Understanding Human Nature in Political Ideologies, and Examples of Political Structures or Policies That Did Not Adequately in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with The Importance of Understanding Human Nature, Examples of Political Structures or Policies, and Dialogue Between Thomas Hobbes.
+Treat The Importance of Understanding Human Nature, Examples of Political Structures or Policies, and Dialogue Between Thomas Hobbes as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The political pressure is legitimacy: claims about order, identity, or stability must answer to actual persons living under institutions.

 Thomas Hobbes